 Some other related information on the topic can be found in the following threads:

-2. If you need to set up access to something OTHER than a module to fetch from npm, you might instead find this post in our support forums to be useful.
+If you need to set up access to something OTHER than a module to fetch from npm, you might instead find this post from our forums to be useful.
 It describes accessing secondary repositories during build.

 Unfortunately, I couldn’t get this to work with a local project .npmrc and an environment variable.
 It did, however work, if I inline the environment variable into the committed .npmrc file.